-was born in Minnesota (USA).
-My father (a former actor and Guthrie Theatre a stay-at-home mom.
-I was the first child in my family, eventually becoming the oldest of six children -- three boys and I was four years old, my father accepted a call to serve as the pastor at a Lutheran church in the small farm town of Union Grove, Wisconsin.
+was born in Minnesota.
+My father (a former actor and theatre a stay-at-home mom.
+I was the first child in my family, eventually becoming the eldest of six siblings -- three boys and I was four years old, my father accepted a call to serve as the pastor at a Lutheran church in the small farm town of Union Grove, Wisconsin.